About the Practice

 Determined at an early age to have a career that included cats, Jaci volunteered at a local animal hospital when she was a teenager.
 Deemed suitable for the work, she continued volunteering through high school, and participating in a mentoring program offered by the school district.
 After working other jobs in the field, Jaci decided to enroll in Bel-Rea Institute and graduated as a full-fledged Certified Veterinary Technician.
 After completing her internship at VRCC Emergency Services, Jaci joined the staff in June 2005.
 After doing some relief work with the Rocky Mountain Veterinary Neurology, she decided to join the staff full time in July of 2015.
 When she is not spoiling her cats, she enjoys reading, catching the latest movies, hanging out with family and friends, and watching hockey or college football.

 I knew at a young age of 7 that I wanted to work with animals.
 I moved to CO in September 1992 to attend the Bel-Rea institute of Animal Technology & graduated in 1994.
 I worked in a few general practice hospitals only to realize I wanted more of a specialty-type setting.
 I became an Internal Medicine Technician at VRCC in the fall of 2003, moved to Oncology in 2007 to work for 3 1/2 years and tried to retire after that.
 I returned to VRCC to work the evening shift and then became a part time CVT for Neurology.
-I have been married for almost 20 years; have 3 beautiful children & a grandson.
-Our fur/feathered babies consist of 3 dogs, 2 cats and a Blue & Gold Macaw & 6 chickens.
+I have been married for over 20 years and have 3 beautiful children & a grandson.
+Our fur/feathered babies consist of 4 dogs, 1 cat and a Blue & Gold Macaw & 9 chickens.

 Born and raised in Colorado, Briana has always had a love for animals.
 She began volunteering at animal hospitals until she was old enough to start working as a kennel assistant and that is where it all began.
 She went to school immediately after high school to get her Certified Veterinary Technician degree.
 In her free time, she likes to go on hikes and watch movies with her fur kids, Chase and Furiosa.